 Pregnancy problems like ectopic pregnancy and miscarriage can cause a lot of pelvic pain that needs to be treated right away by a doctor.

-In an ectopic pregnancy, a fertilised egg grows somewhere other than the uterus, generally in the fallopian tubes.
+In an ectopic pregnancy, a fertilized egg grows somewhere other than the uterus, generally in the fallopian tubes.
 The egg can grow big enough to burst the fallopian tube, which can be dangerous.
-This kind of pain comes on quickly and can feel like it's cutting you.
+This kind of pain comes on quickly and can feel like it’s cutting you.
 It might only be on one side of your pelvis.

 Having a miscarriage means losing a baby before the 20th week of pregnancy.
 If you have bad cramps or pain in your belly, you may have had a miscarriage.